The Head Of The Boy Scouts Seems Very Confused About What To Do With Girls In The Boy Scouts

 Effie Delimarkos, BSA spokesperson, said Surbaugh was referring to "feedback" from families and local councils on developing the program for older girls.

-"Naturally, soliciting feedback generates a myriad of responses, and we look forward to continuing to learn from that input as we develop the program for older girls that will be introduced in 2019," Delimarkos told BuzzFeed News on Thursday.
+"Naturally, soliciting feedback generates a myriad of responses, and we look forward to continuing to learn from that input as we develop the program for older girls that will be introduced in 2019," Delimarkos told BuzzFeed News Thursday.

 She reiterated that BSA's programming would serve "the needs of families while still maintaining the integrity of the single-gender model."

-A source familiar with the situation told BuzzFeed News on Thursday that the letter showed "dysfunction and discord" within the BSA.
+A source familiar with the situation told BuzzFeed News Thursday that the letter showed "dysfunction and discord" within the BSA.

-"It clearly shows they weren't prepared and hadn't really thought through what this was actually going to look like which shows that it wasn't in the best interest of girls," the source said.
+"It clearly shows they weren't prepared and hadn't really thought through what this was actually going to look like, which shows that it wasn't in the best interest of girls," the source said.

-A spokesperson for the Girl Scouts told BuzzFeed News that they were "still disappointed" with the Boy Scouts decision to become a "new competitor."
+A spokesperson for the Girl Scouts told BuzzFeed News that they were "still disappointed" with the Boy Scouts' decision to become a "new competitor."

 "This is not the best way to serve girls.
 We're focused on our mission to serve girls and we are doubling down on that," the spokesperson said.